markingham77/dqt/README.md

 ### Determining and setting your workspace
 Your workspace is determined by the values of the **WORK_DIR**  and **WORKSPACE** environmet variables.  **WORKSPACE** is a sub-directory of **WORK_DIR**.
 The default value of **WORK_DIR** is a folder named "main" inside the "workspaces" folder of pydqt.

 This default is probably not what you want.
 In many cases it is preferable to have your workspaces seperate from the site-packages where pydqt was installed, for it is probably more convenient to have your workspaces somewhere under $HOME.

-PYDQT can change your working directory and the workspace name.
-This offers an efficient way to have multiple workspaces associated with different projects:
+You can use the env_edit and env_reload utilities to change your workspace but PYDQT provides two shortcut functions to facilitate this; **set_workdir** and **workspace**:

 ```
 from pydqt import set_workdir, workspace